ptabasso2/async/README.md

 The main components of this service can be described as follows:
-+ A single microservice (`springasync` ) that can be configured to spin up as many threads as needed through `-Dthreadnum` and the number of iterations to execute an arithmetic instruction </br>
++ A single microservice (`springasync` ) that can be configured to spin up as many threads as needed through `-Dthreadnum` and the number of iterations to execute an arithmetic instruction through `-Diteration`.
+If not specified, both parameters have default values which are respectively (`20` and `10000`).
-through `-Diteration`.
-Both parameters have default values which are respectively (`20` and `10000`).
++ The various docker files needed to build the images and the `docker-compose` configuration file to spin up the two containers (`dd-agent-dogfood-jmx`, `springasync`).
-+ The various docker files needed to build the images and the `docker-compose` configuration file to spin up the two containers (`dd-agent-dogfood-jmx`, `springasync).
++ Custom instrumentation using the `OpenTelemetry API` to add the spans related to the methods performing the computation steps.
-+ Custom instrumentation using the OpenTelemetry API to add the spans related to the methods performing the computation steps
++ The various configuration files for having the application deployed on a `k8s` environment (helm chart for the DD agent and a deployment manifest to deploy the application).

 ## Building <a name="app"></a> and running the project ##